mukulk6/fullstack-app/README.md

   - Sign up and log in
   - View list of available products
   - View product details on click
+  - Filter products created by various admins[Applies only for an Admin role]

 - **Admin**
   - Full access to product management: